-One of the things I like to do as an Animal Communicator is use my large powerful pendulum to connect with a number of horses and ask them questions.
+As an Animal Communicator I’m endlessly curious about horse opinions and how they see things.
+One of the things I like to do is use my large powerful pendulum to connect with a number of horses and ask them questions.
 I pose a question, and owners post a photo and their horse’s name for me to connect with.
 (You can read the results of previous surveys here.)

 In this instance, I also asked them to add one word, ie the thing they wanted to know their horse’s stress levels for.
 When I’d connected with each I replied with a ‘low’, ‘medium’, or ‘high’ response.

 Disclaimer – these surveys are totally unscientific, and highly ‘woo’, lol.
 Take them as you will; either curiosity value, or perhaps confirmation or insight to what’s going on with horses.
 If you’re concerned about your horse’s health please consult your vet.

 I tested 77 horses (and also a few dogs and cats).